gutmate/gutmate.github.com/_posts/2018-04-18-git-pull-fail.md

 ---
 layout: post
-title: 'git pull 실패 해결 (You have not concluded your merge (MERGE_HEAD exists)'
+title: 'git pull 실패 해결 - You have not concluded your merge (MERGE_HEAD exists)'
 author: jinnnh
 date: '2018-04-18 16:00'
 tags: